AjayNallavelli/todo/README.md

 Find your app on the
 [AppGyver Cloud Services](https://cloud.appgyver.com/applications) page and configure the Android Google Play Build (make sure the plugin and permissions configuration from above is done).
+Upload the logo and splash screen images from `assets/`.
 Select Platform Webview Google Play from the build menu.
 You will receive an email with a link to an `.apk` file when the build finishes.

 ## Utilities